This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 The North Rim is accessible via Highway 67.
 You can drive in from the nearby towns of Page, AZ (which is about 2.5 hours away) or Kanab, UT (about 1.5 hours drive).

-Bright Angel Point is the most popular viewpoint at the North Rim.
+Bright Angel Point is the most popular of the Grand Canyon viewpoints at the North Rim.
 Cape Royal and Point Imperial are a short drive away and are great for sunrise and sunset.

 North Rim hikes: